 All day perform gov’t bureaucratic duties dealing with the so called city’s vulnerable population, one runs into many negative energy such as the self-defeating attitudes of those who doubt themselves and the people they turn too to help get them out of their situation.
 Then there are those who have the mentality of being hopeless.
 These classes of people do not want any improvement in life; they get a government stipend and do not want the possibility of ruining it with, “gulp” opportunities.
 There are toxic people (https://truegeorge.com/2015/09/26/toxic-to-the-core/), people giving the evil eye and every negative emotion you can name; all of them together create an energy sucking vacuum sapping an energetic person’s strength both physically and mentally.
-Once leaving the interviewing and waiting getting back at your desk, you sit down to relax then it hits you.
-All your energy leaves you; you are drained, you suddenly get tired, and a strong sense of the urge to sleep comes down on you.
-Usually at the close of the business day you muster up enough strength to drive home where you can be in an environment that will replenish your energy, through some sleep.
+Once leaving the interviewing and waiting areas and getting back at your desk, you sit down to relax for the moment then it hits you.
+All your energy leaves you; you are drained, you suddenly get tired, and a strong sense of urge to sleep comes down on you.
+Usually at the close of the business day you muster up enough strength to drive home where you can be in an environment that will replenish your energy, and get some restful sleep.

 It was one of those days, the energy vampires drained my energy.
 However the effect was not immediate.
 It wasn’t until I was behind the wheel of my car driving on a main highway, The Harlem River Drive and continuing on to the FDR Drive.
 Suddenly, the effects hit me like a ton of bricks.
 No more energy left, the overwhelming urge to sleep started to weigh me down.
 Damm, I’m in the middle of the highway, can’t just stop.
 I know; I’ll put on some music and crank up the air conditioner.
 Hopefully this will give me enough energy to make it to the next exit where I can get off to and get some rest for a couple minutes.